 - Present project results in a platform presentation at a Conference. - For PGY2 residents: Additional presentation of project results may be required at a relevant specialty meeting.
-Residents should consult with their RPD on specific details for their program. - Submit manuscript in publishable format to RPD - 1.
-Project idea formulation - The Residency Project Committee will collect project ideas throughout the year using the project proposal template (see appendix A) - Project list will be provided to the incoming residency class during the July orientation month. - The list of project ideas includes Flip project proposals for past residents, clinical projects submitted by pharmacy preceptors, and department initiatives provided by pharmacy/hospital leadership and/or pharmacy preceptors - 2.
-Timeline - A project timeline is provided to residents to help them to stay on track (see appendix A) - Resident completes a residency project proposal, which is reviewed by the research committee and feedback is provided to assist each resident in optimizing his/her project.
-Proposal will be generated by answering the questions on project proposal (see appendix B) - 3.
-Flip Project - All residents are required to complete a Flip project using the project proposal template (see appendix A) - The intent of the Flip project is to provide residents with an opportunity to generate and develop a project idea of their own.
+Residents should consult with their RPD on specific details for their program.

+Submit manuscript in publishable format to RPD

+1. Project idea formulation

+- The Residency Project Committee will collect project ideas throughout the year using the project proposal template (see appendix A) - Project list will be provided to the incoming residency class during the July orientation month. - The list of project ideas includes Flip project proposals for past residents, clinical projects submitted by pharmacy preceptors, and department initiatives provided by pharmacy/hospital leadership and/or pharmacy preceptors

+2. Timeline

+- A project timeline is provided to residents to help them to stay on track (see appendix A) - Resident completes a residency project proposal, reviewed by the research committee, and feedback is provided to help each resident optimize his/her project.
+Proposal will be generated by answering the questions on project proposal (see appendix B)

+3. Flip Project

+- All residents are required to complete a Flip project using the project proposal template (see appendix A) - The Flip project's intent is to give residents an opportunity to generate and develop their own project idea.
 The Flip project is started in the second half of the residency year once residents are familiar with UW Medicine and have attended Midyear Clinical meetings.
 The Flip projects are reviewed by preceptors and residents are provided feedback and suggestions on the feasibility/design.
-The Flip project proposals may be included in the project list from which the subsequent residency class will select their projects. - 4.
-Resources
+The Flip project proposals may be included in the project list from which the subsequent residency class will select their projects.

+4. Resources

-- Prism GraphPad software is available to help residents to perform statistics analysis. - Biostatistics consultation services are available at the department of statistics at University of Washington. - ASHP research guide and videos are available for residents as reference. - Institutional Review Board (IRB) tutorials - Residents will have access to the University of Washington Health Science Library for journals, textbooks, and drug database resources. - Quarterly research discussions lead by Megan Henderson, Abdominal transplant pharmacist, and research primer series.
+- Prism GraphPad software is available to help residents to perform statistical analysis. - Biostatistics consultation services are available at the department of statistics at the University of Washington. - ASHP research guide and videos are available for residents as reference. - Institutional Review Board (IRB) tutorials - Residents will have access to the University of Washington Health Science Library for journals, textbooks, and drug database resources. - Quarterly research discussions lead by Megan Henderson, Abdominal transplant pharmacist, and research primer series.